 #4.
 Visit Dry Tortugas National Park

-The Dry Tortugas is a U.S. National Park that sits 60 miles from Key West in the middle of the ocean!
+The Dry Tortugas is a U.S. National Park that sits 60 miles off the coast of Key West in the middle of the ocean!
 Visiting the Dry Tortugas is definitely a once in a lifetime experience and something I absolutely recommend doing if you have the time and are up for a little adventure.

 To get here, you can take this ferry boat from Key West, which takes approximately 3 hours.
 If money isn’t a factor for you, you can also take a private sea plane to the park, which is definitely on my bucket list!